GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/offline-fallback-page/index.md

 </figure>

 In contrast, on the Web, traditionally you get nothing when you are offline.
-On Chrome, we give you the [offline dino game](https://www.blog.google/products/chrome/chrome-dino/), but that is about it.
+Chrome gives you the [offline dino game](https://www.blog.google/products/chrome/chrome-dino/), but that is it.

 <figure class="w-figure" role="group" aria-labelledby="fig-offline-wrapper">